About Me

 ➤ Critical Reading – University of Oxford, Department for Continuing Education (June 16–August 25, 2021)

 I’m a Tbilisi-born, Berlin-based writer published in a range of magazines and literary journals, including The New York Times and World Literature Today.
-My fiction and nonfiction explore themes at the intersection of psychoanalysis, film and literature—with a particular focus on power, language, desire and the systems that shape subjectivity.
+My fiction and nonfiction explore themes at the intersection of psychoanalysis and literature—with a particular focus on power, language, desire and the systems that shape subjectivity.

 My writing investigates the psychic undercurrents of experience: the limits of language, the mystical and opaque, and that which resists symbolic capture—what cannot be fully contained by narrative or form.
 I’m drawn to the structural and the unsayable, to the inner and often unconscious forces that shape thought and identity.

-My work reflects a suspicion of capitalist, patriarchal, and linguistic systems that seek to define, reduce, or commodify experience; Instead, I’m interested in contradiction, in excess, in what breaks the frame or exists at the edges of meaning—liminal, paradoxical, non-categorizable spaces beyond binaries and dualities.
+My work aims to reflect a suspicion of capitalist, patriarchal, and linguistic systems that seek to define, reduce, or commodify experience; Instead, I’m interested in contradiction, in excess, in what breaks the frame or exists at the edges of meaning—liminal, paradoxical, non-categorizable spaces beyond binaries and dualities.

-Formally, my writing leans toward the lyrical, the experimental, and the nonlinear—what Hélène Cixous called écriture féminine: a writing of the body, affect, and the ungovernable unconscious.
-I’m compelled by a poetics that bleeds, flickers, slips—a hallucinatory, dreamlike, saturated style that traces rather than explains, reveals rather than resolves, disorients rather than affirms.
+Formally, I’m compelled by a poetics that bleeds, flickers, slips—a hallucinatory, dreamlike, saturated style that traces rather than explains, reveals rather than resolves, disorients rather than affirms.

 However, when women enter the text as full subjects, it shatters old structures.
 Because she doesn’t fit.